wellcomecollection/docs/rfcs/requesting-model/README.md

 ![Encore screenshot.
 There's a red cross and the message "No requested items are available.
 This item cannot be requested online.
 Please place a manual request."](r4r_encore.png)

+Our Rules for Requesting are based on the value of the following item fixed fields:

+-   61 / Itype (e.g. exhibit, film, serial)
+-   79 / location
+-   87 / Loan rule
+-   88 / status
+-   97 / Imessage

 ### The Sierra Loan Rules

 The Loan Rules determine whether an item can be loaned to staff members.